 The use of service animals by employees and students with disabilities is subject to the following procedures and requirements:

-B. Notifications for the use of service animals on technology center property will, whenever possible, be made at least one week prior to the proposed use of the service animal.
+B. Notifications for the use of service animals on technology center property by an employee or student will, whenever possible, be made at least one week prior to the proposed use of the service animal.

 C. As part of the technology center’s consideration of the use of a service animal, the technology center may require certification of proper vaccinations verified by a veterinarian.